 - Deploy the usual weed management measures.

-For farmers who have reported suspected velvetleaf and are concerned about plants seeding while they are waiting on the velvetleaf response team field visit, the following actions could help mitigate risk of seed fall:
+For farmers who have reported suspected velvetleaf and are concerned about plants seeding while they are waiting for a response from authorities, the following actions could help mitigate risk of seed fall:

 Bag it – bend it

 - If seed heads are present on the plant, carefully place a large bag (like a fertiliser bag or sack or similar) over the seed capsules and flowers on the plant and tie the bag tightly around the stem.
 It is important to make sure all seed heads are contained within the bag.

 - The velvetleaf plant should then be bent in half so that seeds cannot escape out of the neck of the bag.
 The plant should remain in place until field staff visit